Kamna wins on Mt Etna as Lopez takes Giro d'Italia lead

 Issued on: Modified:

-Catania (Italy) (AFP) – Spaniard Juan Pedro Lopez took the overall lead of the Giro d'Italia on Tuesday as Lennard Kamna won stage 4 after a 23km climb up Mt Etna in Sicily.
+Catania (Italy) (AFP) – Spaniard Juan Pedro Lopez took the overall lead of the Giro d'Italia on Tuesday as Lennard Kamna won stage 4 after they nursed a large lead up a 23km climb to a summit finish on Mt Etna in Sicily.

-The overall favourites Richard Carapaz and Simon Yates finished 2min 37sec adrift.
+The overall favourites Richard Carapaz and Simon Yates whittled that lead down to just 2min 37sec as part of a group of the big guns including Romain Bardet and Mikel Landa.

+Lopez of Trek-Segafredo now leads Bora's Kamna by 39sec in the overall, with Yates fourth at 1min 42sec and Carapaz of Ineos 11th at 2min 06sec.

+"I don't care how much my lead is, I just want to savour the moment," Lopez said.
+"I don't know how long I can keep it (the leader's pink jersey)," he added.

 Among the potential contenders for the overall title, the 2017 Giro winner Tom Dumoulin dropped time on the final climb as British outfit Ineos set a blistering pace up the 1,892m summit.